SRT Light Red Line: Rolling stock

 This left the MHSC Consortium (consisting of Mitsubishi Heavy Industries, Hitachi, and Sumitomo Corporation) as the sole bidder qualified for the contract.
 However, their bid of 28,899 billion Baht was above the SRT median price of 26 billion baht which was set in 2010.
 The MHSC Consortium argued that their bid reflected 2013 prices after the national minimum wage increase from 1 January 2012.
 Finally in July 2014, after a 2-year delay in the bidding process JICA approved the loan for Contract 3.
 However, the coup of May 2014 delayed finalization leading to further review and negotiations.
 By mid-2016, negotiations had concluded and Hitachi promised that all rolling stock for the Dark Red line would be delivered by 2020.
 The contract specified 25 EMUs consisting of ten 4 car sets and fifteen 6 car sets for 130 cars in total.

 In late September 2019, the first 2 sets of rolling stock were shipped from Japan and both arrived in Thailand at Laem Chabang port on 12 October 2019 for shipment to Bangkok.
 By March 2020, 5 sets had been delivered.
 As of July 2020, 13 sets - 7 of the 6 car sets and 6 of the 4 car sets - of the ordered 25 sets of rolling stock had been delivered with a further 2 sets due to be delivered by August 2020.
 By the end of September 2020, 21 sets had been delivered - 13 of the 6 car sets and 8 of the 4 car sets - with the final 4 sets to be delivered in October.

 Operation

-Services operate between 5:30am to 12am.
-Headways during the trial period are every 30 minutes except for the peak periods (7am to 9am and 5pm to 7pm) where services depart every 15 minutes.
+As of 2024, services operate from 5am to 12am with headways of 20 minutes.
+Distance-based fares range from 12 to 20 baht (previously 42 baht).
+The SRT also offers a 30 day integrated Transit Pass which can be used for 50 trips and for travel on all BMTA buses.

-Distance-based fares range from 12 to 42 baht.
+SRT long distance trains on the Southern Line terminating at Krung Thep Aphiwat share the same tracks.

 Ridership

 On the first full day of free trial operations on 3 August 2021 total passengers numbered 302, on 4 August this increased to 331 passengers.
 By the end of September, this had increased to around 500-550 passengers a day.
+For the first 10 months of operations to September 2022 both Red lines carried over 3.2 million passengers and services ran on time 99.45% of the time according to the SRT.
+However, a small percentage of this were passengers on the Light Red line.
+By the end of September 2022 the line averaged only 23,000 passenegers a month.
+In November 2022, the SRT introduced regular DMU services from Thonburi via Taling Chan to Nakhon Pathom to connect with the Light Red line.
+Afterwards, daily passengers numbers rose significantly from an average of 300 a day to between 1400-1500 passengers a day in January 2023.